laravel-shift/blueprint-docs/source/docs/installation.md

 section: content
 ---
 ## Installing Blueprint {#installing-blueprint}
-You can install Blueprint via Composer with the following command:
+You may install Blueprint via Composer.
+It's recommended to install Blueprint as a development dependency of your Laravel application.
+If you haven't created a Laravel application yet, follow the [installation guide in the Laravel docs](https://laravel.com/docs/10.x/installation#creating-a-laravel-project).

+When ready, run the following command to install Blueprint:

 ```sh
 composer require --dev laravel-shift/blueprint